ooni/spec/backends/th-007-nwcth.md

 Because we perform this discovery, we also cover the case where a Probe cannot continue to perform a measurement, because it receives a `NXDOMAIN` error when performing DNS lookups for the hostname in the URL.

-The Probe will test all the endpoints indicated by the test helper.

 This specification does not mean to imply that the new Web Connectivity requires a test helper to function.
 It is out of the scope of this